THE WORTH OF A HUMAN LIFE

 JFK wasn’t around to see the end game in Saigon, when the North Vietnamese tanks rolled into town.
 Come to think of it, no Americans were around for it either, as they all had hightailed it out of town on the last chopper.
 Uncle Ho drove a stake into the Kennedy Doctrine’s heart that day.
 It turned out that no matter what the late President had said, we wouldn’t pay any price, meet any hardship, and so on.
 Guess what?
 There are limits to how much we’re willing to pay for anything.

-Our hometown’s young mayoral hopeful doesn’t know this.
+Certainly not our hometown’s young mayoral hopeful.
+He doesn’t know that everything has a price point.
 He’ll give $10,000 extra to the police if that gets ten more drug dealers arrested.
 In fact, that sounds like a bargain.
 So how about $100,000 for 15 more?
 Or $1 million for 20 more?
 Or $10 million for 30 more?
 You get the idea – there comes a point when the price you’re paying for an incremental increase in city safety is just too much to justify for the benefit your extra money buys you.
 The neophyte’s inexperience shows: there are limits to what us town dwellers will pay for a safe city.
 There are always limits.

 All of which leads us to today’s case.
 A tree-related case may seem rather a prosaic illustration of this limiting principle, but the hard fact is that a dollar value on safety is set every day.
 People are always making demands on government or industry that are objectively unreasonable, but that they believe with all their hearts are absolutely necessary because of our own experiences.